dapper91/pydantic-xml/docs/source/pages/quickstart.rst

 Example
 _______

-The following example illustrates all previously described rules combined with some ``pydantic`` features:
+The following example illustrates all the previously described rules combined with some ``pydantic`` features:

 *doc.xml:*